unchainlife/cheeseshop-js/docs/user-stories/readme.md

 ## Deliverables

 1. REST API
-1. React App
+1. Mobile Only React App
 1. Document DB Storage

 ## Entities

+1. Cheese - A product
+1. Stock - Real world instances of Cheese
-1. Cheese
+1. Location - A place where Cheese is stored
-1. Location
+1. Transfer - An order to move Cheese to another Location
-1. Stock

 ## Stories

-The Basic Premise is that we have a business which operates a number of Cheese Shops.
-The company makes it's own cheeses and distributes them to the Stores, where they are sold to the public.
-They already have a Retail EPOS System, which they do not want to change, but they would like better control over the stock.

 * As a Company I want to make/buy/stock Cheese, so that I can sell it
   * As an Admin I want to configure the System correctly, so that we can sell cheese